Lbhagirathi/Biodiversity_dataset_analysis-/README.md

 ```bash
 pip install -r packages.txt
 ```

-# How it Works
+---

+# Loading the data
+The [database](https://www.gbif.org/occurrence/search?dataset_key=95db4db8-f762-11e1-a439-00145eb45e9a) used has observation records of species of birds from Denmark observed over many years.
+It contains about 60GB of information with ~40M records.
-A simple API call from hugginface.co helps others go through the database and  read its contents, this removes the unneccesary trouble of downloading the data (hoping cloud works fine).
-This database used has the count of species of birds from Denmark observed over various lattitude over different years.
-The entire database was taken from GBIF and uploaded to huggingface.co, the database contains about 60GB worth of information.
+The entire database was taken from GBIF and uploaded to huggingface.co, a simple API call from which helps others go through the database and read its contents, removing the unnecessary trouble of downloading the data.

+For the sake of our analysis, we've created a python script which streams the data from huggingface.co and writes the valid entires into a parqut file after necessary filtering.